macchiato-dev/ristretto/file-cards.md

     this.leftBtn.innerHTML = this.icons.left
     this.leftBtn.addEventListener('click', () => {
       this.listEl.scroll({
-        left: Math.min(0, this.listEl.scrollLeft - this.listEl.offsetWidth),
+        left: Math.max(0, this.listEl.scrollLeft - this.listEl.clientWidth),
         behavior: 'smooth',
       })
     })